Blog > How to Boost Your Immunity This Spring: 14 Health Coach-Curated Tips

 Did you enjoy this post?
 Share it with your network to spread these insider tips!
 Click a social icon and tag us @ArootahCoach

-As spring approaches, it brings with it a sense of revitalization.
-The changing weather may leave you feeling more energetic and motivated to engage in physical activities.
+With spring comes a sense of revitalization.
+The warmer weather may leave you feeling more energetic and motivated.
 Additionally, your taste buds may crave new flavors, which is a natural response to the shift in climate.

 1. Suck on a Lemon Wedge

-To soothe a tickle in your throat, try sucking on a lemon wedge dipped with freshly cracked black pepper, followed by a spoonful of raw honey for anti-viral properties, vitamins, and minerals.
-Look for honey with propolis for added antiseptic benefits.
+To soothe a tickle in your throat, suck on a lemon wedge dipped with freshly cracked black pepper, followed by a spoonful of raw honey for anti-viral properties, vitamins, and minerals.
+Opt for honey with propolis for added antiseptic benefits.

 2. Gargle with Warm Salt Water

-To relieve throat irritation, try gargling warm water with Himalayan or natural sea salt.
+To relieve throat irritation, gargle warm water with Himalayan or natural sea salt.
 The water should ideally taste like a salty soup.
-You can also add a teaspoon of turmeric for extra health benefits and flavor.
+Add a teaspoon of turmeric for extra health benefits and flavor.

 3. Use a Neti Pot